ArcBlock/abtnode-docs/src/team/members/index.md

 ![](./images/member-manager-2-en.png)

-The owner of the node could see the sign-in attempt in the `Settings -> TEAM` page:
+The owner of the node could see the sign-in attempt in the `TEAM` page:

 ![](./images/member-manager-3-en.png)